Shayansn/FinFinity/README.md

 **Empower Your Wallet: Tracking Every Penny, Planning Every Possibility**

-Delivered to Srimathi Srinivasan on 21 February 2024 by Group 7
+Delivered to Srimathi Srinivasan on 31 March 2024 by Group 7

 ---